ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 {{-rats-corim}} provides a `rim-validity` window in the corim-map for this purpose, distinct from the `signature-validity` window.

-Note also that the Endorser's standing (i.e., the fact that its signing key or certificate is still valid or its trust anchor is still recognized) is a further, independent consideration, logically separate from the validity of the Endorsement content discussed above.
+The Endorser's standing (i.e., the fact that its signing key or certificate is still valid or its trust anchor is still recognized) is a further, independent consideration, logically separate from the validity of the Endorsement content discussed above.
 Whether the Endorser's standing